xhluca/dl-translate/README.md

         primaryClass={cs.CL}
     }
    ```

+3. The [no language left behind](https://arxiv.org/abs/2207.04672) model, which extends NMT to 200+ languages.
+You can cite it here:
+    ```
+    @misc{nllbteam2022language,
+        title={No Language Left Behind: Scaling Human-Centered Machine Translation}, author={NLLB Team and Marta R. Costa-jussà and James Cross and Onur Çelebi and Maha Elbayad and Kenneth Heafield and Kevin Heffernan and Elahe Kalbassi and Janice Lam and Daniel Licht and Jean Maillard and Anna Sun and Skyler Wang and Guillaume Wenzek and Al Youngblood and Bapi Akula and Loic Barrault and Gabriel Mejia Gonzalez and Prangthip Hansanti and John Hoffman and Semarley Jarrett and Kaushik Ram Sadagopan and Dirk Rowe and Shannon Spruit and Chau Tran and Pierre Andrews and Necip Fazil Ayan and Shruti Bhosale and Sergey Edunov and Angela Fan and Cynthia Gao and Vedanuj Goswami and Francisco Guzmán and Philipp Koehn and Alexandre Mourachko and Christophe Ropers and Safiyyah Saleem and Holger Schwenk and Jeff Wang}, year={2022},
+        eprint={2207.04672},
+        archivePrefix={arXiv},
+        primaryClass={cs.CL}
+    }
+    ```

 `dlt` is a wrapper with useful `utils` to save you time.
 For huggingface's `transformers`, the following snippet is shown as an example:
 ```python